 What parents really love: Your kid will appreciate the cup holder and hideaway storage compartment for games and toys.

 Height range: Up to 57 inches tall

-Buy It: Graco Affix Backless Youth Booster, $35, Gracobaby.com
+Buy it: Graco Affix Backless Youth Booster, $35, Amazon.com

 Best Narrow Booster Seat